thewildanimatoralt2/mpms-dydmproxy1/SECURITY.md

-If you are having issues with your repository and/or its versions, you can submit a discussion or open a ticket in our [Discord](https://discord.night-x.com) and we will try to reach you ASAP.
+If you are having issues with your repository and/or its versions, you can submit a discussion or open a ticket in our [Discord](https://discord.night-x.com) and we will try to reach you as soon as possible.

-Thank you for using DayDream X.
+Thank you for surfing the web using DayDream X.